-As a second step, the surface-wave dispersion curves are extracted by visual inspection and manual picking of the f-k density plots (Figure 13 and Figure 14), separately for the three polarization directions.
-Complementary results have been obtained for the array configurations R1 and R3, while R2 did not produce usable results for reasons not yet clarified, but supposedly related to some lack of energy of the surface waves in the intermediate frequency range (as subsequently explained).
+As a second step, the surface-wave dispersion curves are extracted by visual inspection and manual picking of the f-k density plots (Figure 13), separately for the three polarization directions.
+Good results are obtained for the array configuration R1, while R2 did not show usable evidence of dispersion in the resolved frequency band.
+Given the high velocity of the site, results from R1 are nevertheless sufficient to provide a reasonable constraint for the inversion of the velocity profile of the site.